-- →Reduce the distance between the supporting points.
+- As the distance between the supporting points (L) increases, the amount of strain also increases.

-As the elastic modulus (E) decreases, the amount of strain increases - →Increase the elastic modulus. - As the board width (w) decreases, the amount of strain increases. →Increase the width of the board. - As the board thickness (h) decreases, the amount of strain increases.
+→Reduce the distance between the supporting points. - As the elastic modulus (E) decreases, the amount of strain increases. →Increase the elastic modulus.

-→Increase the thickness of the board.
+- As the board thickness (h) decreases, the amount of strain increases. →Increase the thickness of the board.

 Since the board thickness is squared, the effect on the amount of strain becomes even greater.